Frequently Asked Questions

 Will you provide more information on fiduciary organizations?

 The Health Fund allows nonprofit organizations to serve as a fiscal sponsor, or fiduciary, for other nonprofit organizations whose annual operating budgets limit the proposed project budget or who do not have the bandwidth or resources to administer a grant.
 Fiduciary organizations must submit the application, and if the grant is awarded, the Health Fund will issue the grant to the fiduciary organization.
-However, the organization using a fiduciary must provide a letter of commitment from an authorized signer, documentation of the organization’s tax exempt status, an organizational chart, and a list of its Board of Directors with affiliations.
+However, the organization using a fiduciary (sponsored organization) must provide a letter of commitment from an authorized signer, the organization’s tax ID/EIN, and contact information.
 Fiduciary organizations may apply for another grant in the same program.

-If we've received grant funding from the Health Fund, do we need to resubmit the administrative documents, including confirmation of tax-exempt status, current operating budget, etc.?
+If we've received grant funding from the Health Fund and apply again, do we need to resubmit the administrative documents, including audited/independently reviewed financial statements, current operating budget, etc.?

 Yes.